acoliver/run-llxprt-code/examples/workflows/gemini-cli/README.md

 ```

 1.  **Acknowledge**: The action first posts a brief comment to let the user know the request has been received.
 2.  **Plan (if needed)**: For requests that may involve code changes or complex actions, the AI will first create a step-by-step plan.
-It will post this plan as a comment and wait for the user to approve it by replying with `@gemini-cli plan#123 approved`.
+It will post this plan as a comment and wait for the user to approve it by replying with `@llxprt plan#123 approved`.
 This ensures the user has full control before any changes are made.
 3.  **Execute**: Once the plan is approved (or if no plan was needed), it runs the Gemini model, providing it with the user's request, repository context, and a set of tools.
 4.  **Commit (if needed)**: If the AI uses tools to modify files, it will automatically commit and push the changes to the branch.
 5.  **Respond**: The AI posts a final, comprehensive response as a comment on the issue or pull request.